 The Veterans Employment Opportunities Act (VEOA) public law 105-339 of 1998 extended affirmative action to an additional group of veterans: “Other Eligible Veterans.”
 Employees or applicants who identify themselves as “Other Eligible Veterans” is defined as those veterans who: (1) served on active duty during a war, or (2) served in a campaign or expedition for which a campaign badge has been authorized.

 Employees or applicants who believe themselves to be covered by Section 408 of the Vietnam Era Veteran’s Readjustment Act of 1974 or the Veterans Employment Opportunity Act of 1998 and who wish to benefit under the Affirmative Action Program, are invited to identify themselves by completing the appropriate form which is available in the Human Resources Office.
 In order that they may qualify for positions which they presumably might be unable to fill because of their disability, employees identifying themselves as special disabled veterans, Vietnam Era veterans, and/or other eligible veterans will be asked to describe any special methods, skills, and/or procedures that would qualify them for available positions.
-By doing so, this will alert the College to needs for changes in the physical layout of the job or modification of certain nonessential duties related to the job.
+By doing so, this will alert the university to needs for changes in the physical layout of the job or modification of certain nonessential duties related to the job.

 Reasonable physical accommodation for disabled individuals and special disabled veterans will be determined through consultation with management.
 Business necessity and financial costs will be considerations affecting the decisions.

-According to the Americans with Disabilities Act of 1990, the College may request a pre-employment comprehensive medical examination at its expense only after an offer of employment has been made to an applicant and prior to commencement of the applicant’s employment duties.
+According to the Americans with Disabilities Act of 1990, the university may request a pre-employment comprehensive medical examination at its expense only after an offer of employment has been made to an applicant and prior to commencement of the applicant’s employment duties.
 The Act also specifies that an employer may make the offer of employment contingent on the results of the examination, provided certain conditions are met.